shahed-damer/reading-note/class10.md

 Debugging is the process of finding and fixing errors within a script.

-I can activate it by pricing of f 12 then choose console from the menu , when there is no debug the debug will have no effect.
+  when there is no debug the debug will have no effect.

 the syntax is debugger